GraphQL-Training/lightweight-graphql-react/slides.md

 );
 ```

+???

+And finally to render this to the page we use react DOM to render the layout
+using our mock data into our react element.

+I will not be expanding any further on these react components as that is beyond
+the scope of this talk.

 ---
 class: blue center middle

 # Step 2a: GraphQL

+???

+The backend engineer has got in touch and she has informed us that a basic
+read-only GraphQL API is now available to us which we should use instead of the
+mock data we were given before.
+But before we can query this data we need to
+understand a little bit about GraphQL.

 ---
 class: has-code

 GraphQL returns data in shape you request.

+???

+The most fundamental thing to know about GraphQL is that it returns data in the
+shape that you request.
+For example to get the data that we had previously in
+our mock we would request the following.
+As you can see the fields and
+structure in our query on the right correspond with the fields and structure on
+the data returned on the left.

 --